IngvarOlsen/VirusAsAService/readme.md

 The test folder consists of diferent kinds of tests and research, and also contains code from other github repos to better understand different concepts like DNS-Tunneling.

+On the dashboard part of the solution the passwords are hashed and secured against SQL injection.

 Below are the steps to get both environments up and running.

 ## 1. Flask App Environment